IBM/powerai-vision-object-detection/README.md

 to learn more about trial access (when available) and try PowerAI Vision in the cloud or download a PowerAI Vision trial to install on your own Power Systems.

-*This code pattern was built with the PowerAI Vision Technology Preview v3.0.
-The app has now been tested with PowerAI Vision 1.1.3, but the UI screenshots and instructions have not yet been updated.*
+*This code pattern was tested with PowerAI Vision 1.1.4.*

 ## Steps